asrvn/dlx/README.md

-# dlx
+# Dancing Links
-Python Sudoku solver implementing Donald Knuth's Algorithm X with Dancing Links
+Created this solver back in November 2023 for my Artificial Intelligence class at TJHSST.
+Replaced it with optimized brute force later on.